All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 (left) Cappella di S. Giacinto (St. Hyacinth of Poland); (right) detail of the fresco on the ceiling: it portrays a King of Israel and Noah: the latter is a self-portrait of Federico Zuccari holding a temple, a metaphor for the chapel, with the inscription "Anno Iubilei 1600 Federico Zuccari"

 In 1594 Pope Clement VIII canonized Jacek Odrowaz, a Polish priest who was one of the first followers of St. Dominic.
 For the 1600 Jubilee Year Cardinal Girolamo Bernerio charged Federico Zuccari with the decoration of a chapel dedicated to the new saint.
-It was a period during which the Roman Catholic Church promoted realistic depictions of martyrdoms, but Zuccari excelled in portraits and his frescoes in S. Sabina are an elegant illustration of the Roman society of his time.
+It was a period during which the Roman Catholic Church promoted realistic depictions of martyrdoms, but Zuccari's frescoes in S. Sabina are an elegant illustration of the Roman society of his time.

 (left) Walls of Rocca Savella; (right) Clivo di Rocca Savella, one of the